Asha-vysyaraju/todo-list/README.md

-Created Todo Task with task name , Description & status You can add task by giving name and description and click on Add Todo button By default the status will be set to Not completed for a created todo.
-You can change the status of any added todos to Completed by using status dropdown
+Created Todo Task with task name , Description & status.

+You can add task by giving name and description and click on Add Todo button.

+By default the status will be set to Not completed for a created todo.
+You can change the status of any added todos to Completed by using status dropdown .

 You can update and delete created todos by using two buttons edit and Delete.

-You can filter todos depending on status Completed,Not completd or all by using status filter dropdown
+You can filter todos depending on status Completed,Not completd or all by using status filter dropdown.